DDT 10th Anniversary: Judgement 2007

 DDT 10th Anniversary: Judgement 2007 was a double professional wrestling event promoted by DDT Pro-Wrestling (DDT).
 It took place on March 11, 2007, in Tokyo, Japan, at the Kitazawa Town Hall.
-The event was split into two events: DDT 10th Anniversary: Judgement 2007 (the eleventh event under the Judgement name) and Judgement Anniversary Special.
+The event was split into two shows: 10th Anniversary: Judgement 2007 (also known as Judgement 11) and Judgement Anniversary Special.
 Both events aired domestically on Fighting TV Samurai.

 Storylines

-Judgement 2007 and Judgement Anniversary Special featured twelve professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
+The two shows featured a combined twelve professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 Event

-DDT 10th Anniversary: Judgement 2007
+Judgement 11

 The four-way tag team match was a battle between DDT brands.
 Yusuke Inokuma and Gorgeous Matsuno represented DDT, Mikami and Susumu represented Cruiser's-Game, Isami and 726 represented Union Pro Wrestling and Cho-un Shiryu and Norikazu Fujioka represented Muscle.